 Your child will jump for joy when presented with Jeans Day Coupons which you have earned from turning in your family donation.
 You can earn your child(ren) another coupon by volunteering to help on a committee for the auction or volunteering to work the night of the auction.
 Please Remember- Coupons are not to be used on Dress-Up Days, your child’s Mass Day, or All-School Mass Days.
 The maximum number of jeans day coupons per student is three.
-Coupons will be distributed after the auction and must be used before spring break
+Coupons must be claimed after the auction by submitting a form, and must be used before spring break.

 We hope this information will be helpful!
 Of course, feel free to contact us with any questions!

 This is a helpful timeline of approximate dates and events.
 Make sure to check your Thursday Communicator in the fall for exact dates and other auction information!

 Aug./Sept.
 2018 – Check Thursday Communicator for Volunteer forms, Grandparent Invite Forms, and all other auction information.